 I find many parallels between my work and magical realism, as it "aims at a basis of mimetic illusion while destroying it regularly with strange treatment of time, space, characters, and what many people take as the basic rules of the physical world" (Jean-Pierre Durix, 1998).

 A self-perpetuating anemometer, a diachronic clock, pills forming constellations—are based on a similar principle; they explore the relationship and mutual influence of reality and fiction—a subject of particular importance in our post-truth era.

-Currently living and working in Maastricht (NL), Emile (born 1988 in Maastricht, NL) graduated with a bachelor’s degree form the Acadamy of Fine Arts Maastricht (MAFAD, NL) in 2015 and with a master’s degree from LUCA School of Arts Brussels in 2017.
+Emile Hermans (*1988, Maastricht) graduated with a bachelor’s degree form the Academy of Fine Arts Maastricht in 2015 and with a master’s degree from LUCA School of Arts Brussels in 2017.
 In his works, Hermans deploys different media—from sculpture and installation to video.